-ShareAction gratefully recognises the financial support of the Children's Investment Fund Foundation (CIFF), IKEA Foundation, KR Foundation, and the Sunrise Project towards the work that contributed to the research, writing and publication of this report.
+ShareAction gratefully recognises the financial support of the Stichting Foundation for International Law for the Environment, IKEA Foundation, KR Foundation, and the Sunrise Project towards the work that contributed to the research, writing and publication of this repor.
+The views expressed are those of ShareAction.